Skip to content

 Study participants

 We used a purposive sampling strategy and participants were chosen based on predefined criteria that aligned with the purpose of the study (Bryman, 2016).
-We wanted a balance of settings (e.g. social care, university, third sector) and disciplines including members of the public (those already involved in Kent Research Partnership and/or regular attendees, and less frequent attendees); practitioners who attended regularly, and/or have presented, or who stopped attending; researchers who attended regularly and/or presented at the COP; those in strategic roles.
+We wanted a balance of settings (e.g. social care, university, third sector) and disciplines including members of the public (those already involved in Kent Research Partnership and/or regular attendees, and less frequent attendees); practitioners who attended regularly, and/or have presented, or who stopped attending; researchers who attended regularly and/or presented at the CoP; those in strategic roles.
 We emailed individuals using our mailing list (as we had prior consent to do so) with an invitation to participate as well as the participant information sheet and consent form (Abrahamson, 2025) to complete and return by email.
 Written informed consent was taken from each participant and a time/date for interview was arranged, with the option of online or face-to-face.

 Data collection

-Table 2.
 Interview guide - main areas.

-1. Background: participants role, experience and involvement with COPs.
+Background: participants role, experience and involvement with COPs.

-2. Understanding COPs: exploring participants understanding of COPs, e.g. purpose.
+Understanding COPs: exploring participants understanding of COPs, e.g. purpose.

-3. COP engagement: which COPs they attended and why, their role e.g. if they presented or Chaired
+COP engagement: which COPs they attended and why, their role e.g. if they presented or Chaired

-4. Expectations, aspirations & contributions: exploring expectations/aspirations, contributions, benefits of attending.
+Expectations, aspirations & contributions: exploring expectations/aspirations, contributions, benefits of attending.

-5. Learning: what was learnt, specifically any research skills e.g. developing a research question.
+Learning: what was learnt, specifically any research skills e.g. developing a research question.

-6. Facilitation and leadership: issues around how COPs are facilitated, inclusion, suggestions for improvement.
+Facilitation and leadership: issues around how COPs are facilitated, inclusion, suggestions for improvement.

-7. Impact: achievements, (unexpected) outcomes – hard and soft outcomes.
+Impact: achievements, (unexpected) outcomes – hard and soft outcomes.

 Data analysis

-This led to generating initial codes in Nvivo whereby two researchers (Authors 1 and 2) independently coded three transcripts, using a hybrid process of inductive (based on the data) and deductive coding (literature and topic guide) (Fereday & Muir-Cochrane, 2006).
+This led to generating initial codes in NVivo whereby we (authors one and two) independently coded three transcripts, using a hybrid process of inductive (based on the data) and deductive coding (literature and topic guide) (Fereday et al., 2006).
 Coding decisions were compared before all relevant data from the remaining transcripts were coded.
-Each code and sub-code were given a main label and a descriptor in Nvivo.
+Each code and sub-code were given a main label and a descriptor in NVivo.
 Refining, describing and organising codes was an iterative process, pausing with each iteration to interrogate coding decisions and uncertainties.
-Each iteration was exported as an MS Word document, maintaining an audit trail.
-Comments on coding decisions were recorded using the annotations feature of Nvivo; memos were used to record reflections linked to a particular interview and/or (sub-) code.
-This led to developing themes and theoretical understanding across the dataset.
-We continued until we reached a level of coding saturation, when no additional issues were identified (Hennink et al., 2017) and the framework appeared to capture all data.
+Each iteration was exported as an MS Word document, maintaining an audit trail (Bazeley, 2013).

 Thirdly, generating themes, moved the focus from coding each interview to exploring meaning across the dataset.
 Codes were grouped into potential themes, with some ‘collapsing’ of codes to develop broader patterns of meaning.
 This involved interpreting the significance of the codes and how they related to each other.
 For example, we explored within and across different disciplines, roles and settings looking for similarities and differences between researchers, practitioners and care experienced members.
 We used mind maps to help us interrogate the data and our decisions.